Sanjay007/linux-terminal.com/content/mail-alert-shell-script-when-memory-ram-low/index.md

 exit 0

 ```
 We are getting the free memeory then calculationg if free memory is less than **100MB** .
-If its less than the thrashold we are finding out the top 5 processes consuming the memeory and storing that data in a file .
+If its less than the threshold we are finding out the top 5 processes consuming the memeory and storing that data in a file .
 We now use the ```mailx`` to send email to our email .Once you create and use the shell script make sure you make it executable .
 Once you make the script executable , you should set it as a cron JOB .